BENEFITS OF CURRENCY TRADING

 Currency trading is not done through one central location.
 It is actually conducted by electronic communication networks and mobile networks around the world.

 How are the prices of currencies determined?

-- The most important factor that determines the currency prices is supply and demand.
+The most important factors that determine the currency prices are:

 What is spread?

-I am an ACMIIL client do I require new account for trading in Currency Trading?
+I am an ACMIIL client.
+Do I require a new account for trading in Currencies?